prateek11892/StockMarketAnalysisAndPrediction/README.md

   3. Bollinger Bands
   4. RSI Value

-This tool makes use of numpy, pandas, and data visualization tools of python.
+This tool makes use of numpy, pandas, and data visualization tools of python on the basis of data fetched from Yahoo Finance.

 For the prediction feature, two methods of data mining has been applied, namely - XGBoost and ARIMA model.
 Also, the prediction that is done through the ARIMA model which shows the accuracy as high as 61% for 1 month data pf Google stock.